-"Zaza, jaja" have you not heard this word before "jaja"?
-We may not be writing it with x a x a, but the word "ja" means go and "jaja" means something of that sort, right.
-Everyone have heard that word, you can do much better than that, try it.
-Something that we may not have heard.
-Let me keep telling you while you are working on this while on the moment you come up that, raise your hands and I want to get that word.

-All I am trying to say that even though you have not heard that what, okay.
-Even though that word does not mean anything, that is an acceptable word, okay.
-And it is likely that it is likely that that word will acquire some meaning someday.
-Not necessarily it will acquire, but it it is a possibility that it will acquire some meaning someday, okay.
+Professor: Something of that sort, we have heard that word, you can do much better than that, try it.
+Something you think we may not have heard.
+Now, let me keep telling you while you are working on this and when the moment you come up with that raise your hands and I want to get that word, so all I am trying to say is that even though you have not heard that word, even though that word does not mean anything, that is an acceptable word.
+And it is likely that that word will acquire some meaning someday, not necessarily it will acquire, but it is a possibility that that will acquire some meaning someday.

-Also so so so that that part of word formation tells you that association between the meaning and word is also not really that important.
-It is just a coincidence that rests of the words that we know have association between the word that is a product of this pattern or this pattern or this pattern or any other pattern and what it refers to.
-I am I am I am talking about something where I I need your attention, I hope you understand this thing.

-That it is a coincidence that connection exists in lot of them.
-At the same time, it is also possible that for lot of such words, this connection does not exist.
-That is, there is no object associated with those words however; they are possible words simply because they follow a particular pattern.
+Also so that part of word-formation tells you that association between the meaning and a word is also not really that important, it is just a coincidence that the rest of the words that we know have an association between the word, that is a product of this pattern or this pattern or this pattern or any other pattern and what it refers to, I am talking about something where I need your attention, I hope you understand this thing, that it is a coincidence that connection exists in a lot of them, at the same time it is also possible that for a lot of such words, this connection does not exist, that is there is no object associated with those words.

-However, some sounds that you may be familiar of with, if they if they come out of unacceptable pattern that is neither going to be acceptable as a word and therefore, it is almost negligible as a possibility that that will acquire any kind of association with any object or a or that as a word.
-I hope this is making sense to you, now I am giving you this example to indicate what I mean by generative capacity.
+However, they are possible words simply because they follow a particular pattern however, some sounds that you may be familiar with if they come out of the unacceptable pattern that is neither going to be acceptable as a word and therefore, it is almost negligible as a possibility that that will acquire any kind of association with any object or that as a word, I hope this is making sense to you.

-What I mean by the word generative?
-The word generative simply means the capacity to deduce to deduct rules, the capacity to understand patterns and the ability to use the pattern for new words, okay.
-And this is the capacity that is responsible for infiniteness of what we do as language, okay.
-And that is the capacity which makes distinction between innateness hypothesis and behaviorism.
+Now, I am giving you this example to indicate what I mean by generative, what I mean by the word generative.
+The word generative simply means the capacity to deduce, to deduct rules, the capacity to understand patterns, and the ability to use that pattern for new words, and this is the capacity that is responsible for infiniteness of what we do as linguists, and that is the capacity which makes a distinction between the innateness hypothesis and behaviorism, that in behaviorism that capacity was missing, that link was missing.

-That in behaviorism, that capacity was missing, that link was missing.
-I mean, not that people would not learn language the way that that we are learning, people were learning the language same way, it is just that we did not understand, we did not we did not things to say that we are saying about now, okay.
-People were learning language the same way, it it really did not, and people did not care, whether you call it behaviorism or innateness.
+I mean not that people would not learn a language the way that we are learning, people were learning the language the same way, it is just that we did not understand, we did not have things to say that we are saying about now.
+People were learning the language the same way, it really did not, people did not care whether you call it behaviorism or innateness, they were learning the same way ever since.

-They are learning the same way ever since.
-It is just that we did not know that how does this happen that we have this infinite capacity to come up with words.
-The only thing that innateness hypothesis has done is it helps us understand that it is our generative capacity that is responsible for any word any sentence that we may be speaking.
-In fact, we may also come up with words that may not have any meaning, but maybe acceptable pattern.
+It is just that we did not know that how does this happen, that we have this infinite capacity to come up with words, the only thing that the innateness hypothesis has done is it helps us understand that it is our generative capacity that is responsible for any word, any sentence that we may be speaking.
+In fact, we can also come up with words that may not have any meaning but maybe acceptable patterns, maybe be acceptable words.